What you will learn from reading this article:

 Emotions, feelings and emotional control

 Let’s stick with this Fiji example.
 What emotions are now flying around?
-We’ve got Tony feeling upset because he believes he needs to create a certain kind of environment for his friends to be happy.
-He’s not controlling his reactions.
-Instead, he’s got an image of that ideal – sunny – and even though he knows that no one can control the weather, he’s still frustrated.
+Tony believes he needs to create a certain kind of environment for his friends to be happy.
+He’s got an image of that ideal – sunny – and even though he knows that no one can control the weather, he’s still frustrated.
 So instead of enjoying his friends, he’s stuck in a bad mood.
-Then here are his friends.
-They’re having a great time and are happy, even ecstatic.
-They’re not at all disappointed, but maybe they’re a little confused why Tony seems unhappy.
-So even though everyone has the same stimulus (the rain), the meaning they’ve attached to it has caused completely different emotional responses.
-The same process occurs throughout our lives.
+Meanwhile, his friends are having a great time.
+They’re not at all disappointed, but maybe they’re a little confused as to why Tony seems unhappy.
+So even though everyone is experiencing the rain, the meaning they’ve attached to it has caused completely different emotional responses.

+So what can you do to regain emotional control, or prevent yourself from losing it?
 Change the meaning and you change the emotion.
 The reverse also holds true – change the emotion and you’ll change the meaning.

 The power of words

 Another key factor in the cycle of meaning is what words you use.
 What do you feel when someone says that you’re mistaken?
-What about if they say “You’re wrong.”?
+What about if they say you’re wrong?
 Chances are that you don’t feel very good, no matter your level of emotional control, and that’s you just thinking about it, not it actually happening.

 Actions and the formula that makes up our lives